ahlim0m/tylernakamura.github.io/_posts/2016-05-03-configuring-my-seedbox.markdown

 This page will act as a diary of my efforts in the configuration of my off-shore seedbox.
 Ease of use, automation and scalability are my primary goals for this project.

-I think that other guides are lackluster and dated.
-[This guide](https://harbhag.wordpress.com/2010/06/30/tutorial-using-rtorrent-on-linux-like-a-pro/) for example, fails to explain why the up and down speeds are set the way they are.

 I don't think that firefox extensions are neccessary either.
 I plan on changing the way Firefox handles magnet links with a link to a simple script that utilizes wget and ssh.
 This script just needs to ensure the that the VPS rTorrent gets a hold of the magnet link.
 The rest is history.
 Keep it simple, stupid.

 ### Select a VPS service